 (b) The random seed shall be generated in a public meeting as follows:

 (1) The elections official shall give at least five days public notice of this public meeting.
+The meeting shall not be subject to any special restrictions, and specifically, video recording by the public shall be allowed.

 (2) The elections official shall randomly select members of the public who attend the meeting to take turns rolling a die, and designate one or more staff members to take turns rolling a die.